4 minutes to read

 Dental extraction is no walk in the park, but the good news is it’s not as bad as you may think.
 There is no tooth extraction pain during the procedure, and recovery is usually smooth, with an allowance for eating ice cream.
 Just follow your dentist’s advice, take it easy, and everything will be fine.

-FAQs About the Tooth Extraction Process
+Frequently Asked Questions About the Tooth Extraction Process

 How long does pain last after tooth extraction, and how long does it take to recover?